yosemitebandit/vebsite/content/notes/what-happens-when.md

 and then +1 the number of packets we send, halving when they are lost
 * and this is all managed at the OS layer, the OS will buffer packets until the next ack comes.
 There is a congestion window header established at the TCP layer

-DNS aside

-* my laptop will make a request to a domain resolver for the IP addr of `google.com`
-* then the domain resolver (8.8.8.8 or some other ISP-provided machine) will make an NS request to the .com root server
-* the response will be an IP addr for a nameserver, say some cloudflare endpoint
-* the domain resolver will then ask the nameserver for `www.endaga` and the nameserver might reply with an IP of the requested site or with another nameserver (and that could continue)
-* eventually though an IP will be returned with a TTL, the domain resolver will pass that on to the client
-* the OS manages this translation
-* and a large amount of caching can happen on all these intermediary machines